-Towerpoint Wealth maintains a core belief about the relationships our advisors have with and our clients: the most successful long-term professional advisory relationships are built on the cornerstone of the advisor spending significant time connecting with you, the client, which inevitably means an ongoing series of relationship-building meetings.
+Towerpoint Wealth maintains a core belief about the relationships our advisors have with our clients: the most successful long-term professional advisory relationships are built on the cornerstone of the advisor spending significant time connecting with you, the client, which inevitably means an ongoing series of relationship-building meetings.
 Below are five of the most common types of meetings a Towerpoint Wealth client should expect to have:

-Discovery meeting: The initial discovery meeting is not about showing off our specialized expertise, but instead is a true information gathering process, a “total profile” interview that goes beyond just your assets and financial information that is focused on beginning to get to know you and the people who are important in your life.
+The initial discovery meeting is not about showing off our specialized expertise, but instead is a true information gathering process, a “total profile” interview that goes beyond just your assets and financial information that is focused on beginning to get to know you and the people who are important in your life.
 We dig deep into the details of what is important to you, working to uncover your key personal and financial needs, in aiming to clearly understand your goals, fears, time horizon, risk tolerance, and need for liquidity.
 The scope and depth of research and inquiry will differ from client to client, but the results are the same: becoming more intimate with who you are and what exactly is important to you while collecting valuable data.

 - Data collection: We will gather all qualitative and quantitative financial and personal data from you, as it is essential we do accurate and honest data collection if we are to capture quality evidence that allows our ultimate analysis to lead to the formulation of convincing and credible responses to issues raised and discussed in discovery.